How to Transfer Ownership of an LLC Properly? (The Easy Way)

 Quick Summary

-• To properly transfer ownership of an LLC, amend the operating agreement and articles of organization, obtain existing members' consent, and file necessary documents with the state.
+• To properly transfer LLC ownership, you'll need to amend the operating agreement and articles of organization, get consent from existing members, and file the required documents with your state.

-• Ensure all financial and tax obligations are settled and update all licenses and permits to reflect the new ownership structure.
+• Before closing, settle all financial and tax obligations — and update every license and permit to reflect the new ownership structure.

 How to Transfer Ownership of an LLC?